The online Comment window has expired

 • 10158772540575869

-Heather Malley about 2 years ago
+Heather Malley over 2 years ago

 Increasingly, across our nation, small colleges with sizeable endowments are being sold or dissolved while larger universities take over.
 This undermines the mission of programs like these, and disempowers the women and men who relied on them for guidance and education.
 This is happening without necessity, without regard to the students or staff or faculty and without financial or leadership accountability from our government entities.
 An investigation is needed so that we can fully see the management of these situations and so that this college and it's invested community can fight to save what has been a safe haven and place of empowerment for generations of women.